Robert Hooke

 Robert Hooke (/hʊk/; 18 July 1635 – 3 March 1703) (Note: These dates are according to the Julian calendar, which was still in use in England at the time.
 His date of death raises an additional complication: formally the civil year began on 25 March although common practice then as now was to start the year on 1 January.
-Thus his legal date of death was 3 March 1702 but 3 March 1703 in common usage and as shown here: according to the dual dating practice at the time it would be recorded in church records as 3 March 1702/3.
+Thus his legal date of death was 3 March 1702 but was 3 March 1703 according to common usage and as shown here: according to the dual dating practice at the time it would be recorded in church records as 3 March 1702/3.
 Wikipedia follows the convention adopted by most modern historical writing of retaining the dates according to the Julian calendar but taking the year as starting on 1 January rather than 25 March.
 (According to the Gregorian calendar that was used in most of Europe, he was born on 28 July 1635 and died on 14 March 1703.
 The deviation between the calendars grew from ten to eleven days between his birth and his death because the Julian calendar had a 29 February 1700 but the Gregorian calendar did not.
 For a more detailed explanation, see Calendar (New Style) Act 1750.)) was an English polymath who was active as a physicist ('natural philosopher'), astronomer, geologist, meteorologist, and architect.
 He is credited as one of the first scientists to investigate living things at microscopic scale in 1665, using a compound microscope that he designed.
 Hooke was an impoverished scientific inquirer in young adulthood who went on to become one of the most important scientists of his time.
 After the Great Fire of London in 1666, Hooke (as a surveyor and architect) attained wealth and esteem by performing more than half of the property line surveys and assisting with the city's rapid reconstruction.
 Often vilified by writers in the centuries after his death, his reputation was restored at the end of the twentieth century and he has been called "England's Leonardo [da Vinci]".